mirfmaster/loopback-next/docs/site/migration/models/operation-hooks.md

 [Operation hooks for models/repositories spike](https://github.com/strongloop/loopback-next/issues/1919)
 to follow the progress made on this subject.

-In the meantime, we are providing a temporary API for enabling Operation hooks in LoopBack 4: override `DefaultCrudRepository`'s `definePersistedModel` method in the model's repository.
+In the meantime, we are providing a temporary API for enabling operation hooks in LoopBack 4: override `DefaultCrudRepository`'s `definePersistedModel` method in the model's repository.